tomweston/lambda-ebs-shapshots/README.md

-# ebs-snapshot-generator
+# lambda-ebs-snapshots
-Generates EBS Snapshots based on a tag value
+A Lambda fucntion that generates EBS snapshots based on a tag value